PegasusSimulator/PegasusSimulator/docs/source/references/contributing.rst

 Contributing with Assets
 ------------------------

 Creating 3D models is an hard and time consuming task.
-We encourage people to share their models they feel will be usefull with the community, as long as:
+We encourage people to share models that they feel will be usefull for the community, as long as:

-1. You make sure the assets are appropriately licensed.
+1. The assets are appropriately licensed.
 2. They can be distributed in an open-source repository.

 .. note::